Mildredkulei7/Crime-Analysis-/README.md

 * Matplotlib
 * Seaborn
 * re, string **for text pre-processing**
-## Objectives of the project
+## Objective of the project
-* To determine the most common type of crime in Kenya.
-* To determine trends of crime rate in Kenya.
-* How does the crime rate differ geographically in Kenya?
+Our main goal is to create a generalized model that can predict different types of crimes.

 Copyright (c) {2021} **Asha deen,Greg Katono,Mildred Kulei,Quincy,Panchol**